zacharyc/airkit-book/book.md

 ### Journey Identification

+In the example discussed above, the journey was identified by the phone number of the user calling in.
+Not all journeys start with a phone number.
+Some journeys are entirely web based.
+It is possible to set up custom identifiers for a journey, but without any specification, each journey has unique id.
+This can be found in the [Session Scope](#sessionScope) under the `id` property.
+The term **session_id** is commonly used to refer to this value.
+Session Ids are useful when running [App API](@appApi) or trying to send events to particular sessions.

+Journeys can also be identified by session keys.
+Keys can be set on a journey during the time of creation, through the [Airkit API](#airkitApi).
+These keys can also be used to identify the journey in Analytics as well as certain APIs.

+#### Journey Identification Conflicts

+When using an identifier, it is only possible to have one instance of the journey running at one time.
+This means if someone calls back into an Airkit number, should they resume the experience they were having before?

 Outline of journey section

 * Journey settings in configuration builder
 * Journey analytics
 * Journey conflicts
 * Journey Keys
 * Journey Identifiers

+## Builders

+### Connection Builder

+#### App APIs {#appApi}

+## Airscript

+### Variable Scopes

+#### Session Scope {#sessionScope}

+## Airkit API {#airkitApi}